donovanglover/hyprdim/README.md

 - [x] Turn `dim_inactive` on if it isn't already
 - [ ] Restore the original state of keywords when stopping the daemon
-- [ ] Add support for environment variables
 - [x] Add support for command line arguments
 - [x] Add man pages
 - [x] Add shell completions